An FPGA-Based Accelerator for Graph Embedding using Sequential Training Algorithm: Evaluations

+Here, we evaluate the execution time of the proposed accelerator.
+The execution time is an elapsed time to train $RW$, which is obtained by a single random walk as mentioned in Section~\ref{sec:design}.
+In our evaluation, the length of random walk $l$ and the window size $w$ are set to 80 and 8, respectively.
+Thus, the training time of a single random walk is measured over 73 iterations of the outermost loop starting from line 1 in Algorithm~\ref{alg:dataflow}.
+Table~\ref{table:node2vec_params} summarizes the hyper-parameters of node2vec in this evaluation.
 Table~\ref{table:eval2_speed} shows the execution times of the proposed accelerator and software implementations on ARM Cortex-A53 CPU.
-As shown, 1.89 to 2.77 times speedup is achieved by replacing the original skip-gram model with our OS-ELM based sequential model.
+As shown, 1.89 to 2.77 times speedup is achieved by replacing the original skip-gram model with our OS-ELM based sequential model (Algorithm~\ref{alg:propose}).
 By implementing the proposed model on the FPGA, the proposed accelerator achieves 24.14 to 73.72 times speedup compared to that on ARM Cortex-A53 CPU.
 Compared to the CPU implementation of the original skip-gram model, our accelerator achieves 45.50 to 205.25 times speedup.
 In addition, Table~\ref{table:eval2_speed_vs_i7} shows the execution times of the proposed accelerator and software implementations on Intel Core i7 11700 CPU.
 Even when compared to the desktop computer, our small FPGA implementation achieves 1.01 to 3.34 times speedup.